April 1, 2026Comments are off for this post.

 How to Pay Off Your Mortgage Faster (UK): 7 Moves That Save Thousands

-Last updated: 19 April 2026
+Last updated: 9 June 2026

-This is the strategy we follow ourselves.
-We've been overpaying our Nationwide mortgage since 2020, using a combination of Sprive's auto-save feature and the Monzo overpayment calculator to track the impact.
+This is the strategy I follow myself.
+I've been overpaying my Nationwide mortgage since October 2021, using a combination of Sprive's auto-save feature and tracking the impact over time.
+This is based on over four years of real use.

 If you want to pay off your mortgage faster in the UK, you don't need extreme budgeting or a "one weird trick".
 You need a clear plan that focuses on the biggest levers: interest rate, consistency, and avoiding fees.
 This page is the master strategy guide.
 It shows you what to do, in what order, and what to check so you don't accidentally trigger Early Repayment Charges.